sketchplugins/plugin-directory/README.md

 - [Rename Instances](https://github.com/exevil/sketch-rename-instances), by Vyacheslav Dubovitsky: Tiny single-command Sketch plugin that renames every symbol instance with its master's name.
 - [Rename It](http://rodi01.github.io/RenameIt/), by Rodrigo Soares: Keep your Sketch files organized, batch rename layers and artboards.
 - [rename-layers-based-on-textstyle](https://github.com/tbrasington/rename-layers-based-on-textstyle), by Thomas Brasington: Renames text layers in the current page based on their text style name
-- [Renamer](https://github.com/webkul/renamer), by Nitish Khagwal: Select multiple layers and rename all of them on the go.
+- [Renamer](https://github.com/webkul/renamer), by Webkul, Nitish Khagwal: Select multiple layers/groups/artboards and rename all of them on the go.
 - [Replace Colour](https://github.com/lewishowles/sketch-replace-colour), by Lewis Howles: Replace all fill or text colours matching the selected layer
 - [Replace Images](https://github.com/shakemno/sketch-replace-images), by shakemno: Sketch 3 plugin to replace (as in update) existing images by name in a sketch document.
 - [Reselect](http://www.reselect.co), by Michael Fouquet: Reselect allows you to restore a previous selection or save selections for later use (even after you close the document).